zeroluck/docs/sources/articles/hobsons-saml.md

 # SAML Trust Relationship with Hobsons Education Solutions Co

-This guide has been prepared to connect the Hobsons Service Provider (SP) with the Gluu Server for SP-inititated SSO.
-The connection is extablished through the creation of a Trust Relationship using the Gluu Server UI, oxTrust.
+This guide has been prepared to connect the Hobsons Service Provider (SP) with the Gluu Server for SP-initiated SSO.
+The connection is established through the creation of a Trust Relationship using the Gluu Server UI, oxTrust.

 ## Creating Hobsons Trust Relationship

-* Log in to your Gluu Server using admin credentials.
+* Log in to your Gluu Server using your admin credentials.

-* Click on the SAML tab and select Trust Relationships.
-Then click on the Add Relationship button.
+* Next, click on the SAML tab, and select the option Trust Relationships.
+Then, click on the `Add Relationship` button.

 ![Add Relationship](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_saml_create.png)

-* The add relationship button will open the following page, the trust relationship can be created easily using the following form.
+* The button `Add Relationship` will open the following page, the trust relationship can be created easily using the following form.

 ![Add empty form](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_saml_newTR.png)